The GSO Pop-Up Orchestra Festival

 What’s a Pop-Up Orchestra Festival?
-In the month of February, members of the Guelph Symphony will mount a series of free concerts, in imaginative, unexpected and less formal settings, designed to engage, entertain and to be interactive.
+In February, 2019, members of the Guelph Symphony mounted a series of free concerts, in imaginative, unexpected and less formal settings, designed to engage, entertain and to be interactive.

 *Two costumed performances of , “Carmen and the Bubblegum Factory”, at the Civic Museum free admission to the Museum that afternoon, Sunday February 17, 3pm and 4pm.
 Narrated by Joe Ringhofer.

 *Orchestra Karaoke at the Sleeman Centre, Monday February 18, Family Day-Come Sing with Us!
 1:15 pm.
 Is it your dream to sing live with an ensemble from the GSO?
 Click here to win a chance to sing with us at this event!